uwdb/website/seminars/cse590q/18wi/index.markdown

   <a href='https://bitcoin.org/bitcoin.pdf'>Bitcoin: A Peer-to-Peer Electronic Cash System</a>, Satoshi Nakamoto
  </li>
  <li> [Paper] <a href='http://nakamotoinstitute.org/static/docs/secure-timestamping-service.pdf'>Design of a secure timestamping service with minimal trust requirement</a>, Henri Massias, Xavier Serret-Avila, and Jean-Jacques Quisquater </li>
- <li> [IEEE Spectrum Overview] <a href='https://spectrum.ieee.org/computing/networks/blockchains-how-they-work-and-why-theyll-change-the-world'>Blockchains: How they work and why they'll change the world</a></li>
+ <li> [IEEE Spectrum] <a href='https://spectrum.ieee.org/computing/networks/blockchains-how-they-work-and-why-theyll-change-the-world'>Blockchains: How they work and why they'll change the world</a></li>
 </ul>

 ### Talks